 - Tokens enjoy L1 security — Appchains that are only secured by their native token value are generally under significant risk.
 Instead, tokens on Mangata are secured by the security of their native chain.
 Additionally, execution correctness is secured by a re-execution chain.

 - Escape hatches — Safety mechanisms are in place to allow users to always withdraw their funds by only interacting with the base layers.

 The basic design goal we have solved was to construct an interchain DEX that does not rely on a bridge and the risks associated with it.
 Especially, we only wanted to rely on the security assumptions of the base layers and did not want to introduce or replace any security assumptions as is common with bridges.

 We have arrived at a system that satisfies these requirements:

-- Allow users to deposit & withdraw assets to the multi-rollup from all connected chains.
+- Allow users to deposit & withdraw assets to the master-rollup from all connected chains.

 - Allow users holding an asset to always rely on the security guarantees of the underlying L1.
 No security assumptions are introduced or replaced as it commonly happens with bridges.

 - Allow users to withdraw funds from connected chains that have smart contract capabilities under all circumstances.

 - The system is decentralized.
 It does not rely on centralized components.